We bought a microphone. We’re that serious.

 We welcome feedback and comments.
 There are lots of ways to get ahold of Gold Machine: Twitter (@GomacB), comments below, or even email (golmac@golmac.org).
 We may respond to you on the air!

-5 thoughts on “Introducing Gold Microphone: A Gold Machine Podcast
+5 responses to “Introducing Gold Microphone: A Gold Machine Podcast”

 Leave a Reply